 MEDICARE AND CHAMPUS PAYMENTS: A patient's signature requests that payment be made and authorizes release of any information necessary to process the claim and certifies that the information provided in Blocks 1 through 12 is true, accurate and complete.
 In the case of a Medicare claim, the patient's signature authorizes any entity to release to Medicare medical and nonmedical information, including employment status, and whether the person has employer group health insurance, liability, no-fault, worker's compensation or other insurance which is responsible to pay for the services for which the Medicare claim is made.
 See 42 CFR 411.24(a).
 If item 9 is completed, the patient's signature authorizes release of the information to the health plan or agency shown.
 In Medicare assigned or CHAMPUS participation cases, the physician agrees to accept the charge determination of the Medicare carrier or CHAMPUS fiscal intermediary as the full charge, and the patient is responsible only for the deductible, coinsurance and noncovered services.
-Coinsurance and the deductible are based upon the charge determination of the Medicare carrier or CHAMPUS is not health benefits provided through certain affiliations with the Uniformed Services.
+Coinsurance and the deductible are based upon the charge determination of the Medicare carrier or CHAMPUS fiscal intermediary if this is less than the charge submitted.
+CHAMPUS is nota health insurance program but makes payment for health benefits provided through certain affiliations with the Uniformed Services.
 Information on the patient's sponsor should be provided in those items captioned in "Insured"; i.e., items 1a, 4, 6, 7, 9, and 11.